aboruvka/coxinterval/README.md

 ##### Mac OS X

-1. Install software listed at [tools](http://cran.r-project.org/bin/macosx/tools) section of the Mac OS X R download documentation.
+1. Install software listed in the [tools](http://cran.r-project.org/bin/macosx/tools) section of the Mac OS X R download documentation.
 With R 3+, this amounts to the GNU Fortran compiler gfortran.

 ##### Windows